popecruzdt/dt-k8s-otel-o11y-logs/README.md

 In this lab we'll utilize the OpenTelemetry Collector deployed as a DaemonSet (Node Agent) to collect pod/container logs from a Kubernetes cluster and ship them to Dynatrace.
 Additionally, we'll deploy the OpenTelemetry Collector as a Deployment (Gateway) to watch Kubernetes Events from the Cluster and ship them to Dynatrace.

 Lab tasks:
-1. Create a Kubernetes cluster on Google GKE
-2. Deploy OpenTelemetry's demo application, astronomy-shop
-3. Deploy OpenTelemetry Collector as a DaemonSet
+1. Deploy OpenTelemetry Collector as a DaemonSet
-4. Deploy OpenTelemetry Collector as a Deployment
+2. Deploy OpenTelemetry Collector as a Deployment
-5. Configure OpenTelemetry Collector service pipeline for log enrichment
+3. Configure OpenTelemetry Collector service pipeline for log enrichment
-6. Query and visualize logs in Dynatrace using DQL
+4. Query and visualize logs in Dynatrace using DQL

 ![astronomy-shop logs](img/astronomy-shop_logs.png)